fusiondirectory/fusiondirectory-user-manual/source/plugins/ldapdump/description.rst

 Description
 ===========

-The LDAP Dump plugin gives all the information from an element that is stored in the LDAP.
+The Ldapdump plugin gives all the information from an object that is stored in the LDAP.